NEXT LEVEL SHOWCASE

 The band selected will get one song produced by Kevin at Assembly Line Studios.
 Having one song done will be (give or take) 2 days tracking, 1 day mix.
 Whatever the case, we will make it rule!

 - Bands should submit their material to Jim Ostrander at Texas Mist Club or Kevin Gutierrez at Assembly Line Studios (Kevin@assemblylinestudios.com).
-All submissions should be received no later than April 30th, 2018.
 Be sure to include ONE band contact with email and phone number.

-- Showcase will be June 1st and June 2nd, 2018.
-If selected to play, you will be notified first week of May.
+- Showcase will be FRIDAY JUNE 8th and SATURDAY JUNE 9th, 2018.
+If selected to play, you will be notified by first week of May.
 If you are unable to play or do not respond, alternate band(s) will be selected.

-- Each band will be assigned date to play chosen at random BEFORE the event.
-Each time slot will also be chosen at random, but will be assigned by random drawing two weeks before the event.
+- Each band will be assigned date to play chosen at random before the event so you can know which date to book.
+Each time slot will also be chosen at random, but will be assigned by random drawing (most likely date of the event, but with enough time so you can post so people can come see you).
 Maybe we will make you roll dice for it, or play competitive rock paper scissors.
 Time slots will be 30 minutes, plenty of time to kill it, but not so long to lose people’s interest.
-If you are unable to make the event, or do not show for your time slot, your set will be forfeited and will likely cause karmic random violence to band members, also you are going to piss off the club, don’t do it. ☺
+If you are unable to make the event, or do not show for your time slot, your set will be forfeited and will likely cause karmic random violence to band members, also you are going to piss off the club, don’t do it. ☺ Bands will start at 8:30pm.
+There will be a mandatory meeting of all bands at 7:45pm to 8pm (more on this later) so we can all be on the same page and kill it.

 - This may sound obvious, but we are putting it here anyway… there is no “preselected” winner.
 This ain’t the WWE, this is event is not fixed.
 Stone Cold Steve Austin will not run out to hit you in the head with a chair, nor will any bias be shown for bands, whether you have played at Texas Mist before or not.